 - Testing Category

 To see DNSWatch weekly reports:

 - Log in to your DNSWatch account.

-The DNS reports page appears.
+The DNS Weekly Reports page appears.
 By default, the reports show DNS activity for all networks for the current week.

 - To see reports for a specific network, from the Filter by Network drop-down list, select the name of the network.
 Each network name is the external interface of a protected Firebox.

 - If you do not want to report on top domains by category, clear the Group domains by category check box.